JHU-PL-Lab/www-pl/ocaml/lecture.md

 Higher order functions are functions that either
  * take other functions as arguments
- * or return functions as results
+ * or return functions as results (which we already saw with multi-arg functions)

 Why?
  * "pluggable" programming by passing in and out chunks of code
  * greatly increases reusability of code since any varying code can be pulled out as a function to pass in
  * Lets show the power by extracting out some pluggable code

-Illustration of there usefulness by example: append `"gobble"` to each word in a list of strings
+Example: append `"gobble"` to each word in a list of strings

 ```ocaml
 let rec append_gobble l =